#BeMore with Green Hasson Janks.

 Have you ever heard of a digital pharmacy?
 The digital pharmacy allows for treatment to be received in the form of an application on your phone, a virtual reality session to treat pain, or a program to monitor obesity.
 I had not realized the extent of the digital health world until I attended the Connected Health Conference, which explored how health and wellness professionals are applying technology to care, treat or monitor patients.
 Of course, doctors and health professionals in these areas […]

 Weather aside, a rapidly growing economy and profitable marketplace has named California one of the most desirable states for new and expanding businesses and individual taxpayers.
 One major obstacle that taxpayers face when seeking to enter into, or expand in California, is state taxes.
 California is a high-tax state with some of the highest sales/use, personal income and corporate tax rates in the United States.
-With proper planning, taxpayers may be able to relieve some of […]
+With proper planning, taxpayers may be able to relieve some of the tax burdens […]

 A loan-out company is a business entity in which an individual is the sole owner as well as the employee who furnishes their personal services to outside production companies.
 It is very common for performers and high income earners in the entertainment industry to form a loan-out corporation or a limited liability company in order to provide themselves with liability protection and to take advantage of tax savings.
 Although some of the advantages of a loan-out company are obvious, taxpayers […]